open-contracting-extensions/ocds_budget_and_spend_extension/README.md

 * U3: As a civil society organization focused on infrastructure I want to find all the contracting processes related to a given infrastructure programme or project so that I can carry out a review of compliance with infrastructure project transparency requirements.

 * U4: As a journalist I want to track (suspicious) contracts in order to identify potential connections between the recipients and the officials and politicians in control of the budgeting and award processes.

-Identifying and confirming budget allocations
+Identifying and confirming budget allocations:

 * U5: As a potential supplier I want to see when budget availability is confirmed for a given contracting process so that I can plan a pipeline of potential bidding opportunities.